Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Upgrade-from-v1.1.4-to-v2.0.0.md

 ## Overview

 The `v2.0.0` release marks another significant milestone in development of the [Azure landing zones Terraform module][terraform-registry-caf-enterprise-scale] (_formerly [Terraform Module for Cloud Adoption Framework Enterprise-scale][terraform-registry-caf-enterprise-scale]_).
+The re-branding of this module reflects adoption of `Enterprise-scale` as the recommended architecture for `Azure landing zones`.

 This release provides the ability to deploy and configure `Virtual WAN` resources as part of the `connectivity` capability of the module.
 We have also included a number of fixes for other issues, and extended the existing `connectivity` capabilities for customers creating `Hub and Spoke` networks.

 ### New features

-- Added support to create a network topology using Azure `Virtual WAN` in the connectivity Subscription
+- Added support to create hub networks using Azure `Virtual WAN` in the connectivity Subscription
 - Updated the policies included within the module based on those in the upstream Enterprise-scale repository
 - Improved Wiki documentation, providing more examples and clearer guidance
 - Added module telemetry to help us better understand where to focus development efforts and improve customer experience